bnmng/sdcmanager/README.md

     path('', RedirectView.as_view(url='/sdcpeople/'),name='home')
 ]
 `

-Also in urls.py, make sure the following import line is present ` from django.conf.urls import include`

 SDCPeople requires a url named 'home', because there is an item labeled 'Home' in the menubar.
 The url of that item can be whatever you want.
 If you want  the home item to point the home screen of the SDCPeople app, then, in your project's urls.py,  import RedirectView from django.views.generic